fsufyan/swift-nio-ssh/Sources/NIOSSH/Docs.docc/index.md

 - All session channel features, including shell and exec channel requests
 - Direct and reverse TCP port forwarding
 - Modern cryptographic primitives only: Ed25519 and ECDSA over the major NIST curves (P256, P384, P521) for asymmetric cryptography, AES-GCM for symmetric cryptography, x25519 for key exchange
-- Password and public key user authentication
+- Password and public key user authentication (including SSH certificate support)
 - Supports all platforms supported by SwiftNIO and Swift Crypto

 ## How do I use SwiftNIO SSH?